 Where a corporate tax entity incurs an FDT liability, it is generally able to claim the whole or part of that amount as a tax offset against its future income tax liabilities.
-See Offsetable portion of current year FDT on page 6 for more information.
+See Offsetable portion of current year FDT.

-If you are required to complete F (see A refund of income tax affecting a franking deficit tax liability in the next column) then you must include the amount shown at F (if any) in the amount at B.
+If you are required to complete label F FDT attributable to refund (see A refund of income tax affecting a FDT liability) then you must include the amount shown at label F (if any) in the amount at label B FDT.

-FDT liability for subsidiary members moving in and out of the consolidation regime
+FDT liability for subsidiary members moving in and out of a consolidated group

 Where a corporate tax entity becomes a subsidiary member of a consolidated group, it must determine its franking account balance just before the time of entry (the 'joining time').
 If the subsidiary has a franking deficit in its franking account just before the joining time, it is liable to pay FDT.
-Include at B the amount of franking deficit in the franking account just before the joining time.
+Include at label B the amount of franking deficit in the franking account just before the joining time.

 The period during the income year before the joining time or after exit from the consolidated group is a 'non-membership period'.
 There could be multiple exits and entries within one income year.
 Where a corporate tax entity has operated outside the group for more than one period during a particular income year, the amount of FDT liability that arose for that year is worked out by calculating the amount of franking deficit balance that was in the franking account just before each of the joining times.
-Include at B the total of the deficit balances that were in the subsidiary member's franking account just before each of the joining times.
+Include at label B the total of the deficit balances that were in the subsidiary member's franking account just before each of the joining times.

-Where a corporate tax entity has more than one non-membership period during a particular income year, attach a letter to the franking account tax return detailing the amount of credits that arose in your franking account and the franking tax liability for each non-membership period.
+Where a corporate tax entity has more than one non-membership period during a particular income year, attach a letter to the Franking account tax return detailing the amount of credits that arose in your franking account and the franking tax liability for each non-membership period.
 Also provide the name of the head company of each consolidated group of which your company was or is a member.
-We need this information to process your franking account tax return correctly.
+We need this information to process your Franking account tax return correctly.